GoogleCloudPlatform/iap-desktop/dependencies/README.md

 * Visual Studio 2019 with C# and C++ support or the equivalent components from the Windows SDK
 * Internet access to download dependencies

+The folder contains a `Dockerfile` for building a Windows container that meets these prerequisites.

-Steps to build the dependencies requires:
+To build the dependencies, do the following:

 1. Open a command prompt (`cmd.exe`)
 1. Build dependency packages: